HouseTrip/housetrip.github.com/_posts/2014-03-16-rack-timer.md

 compatible with Passenger: what used to be run out-of-band was now run _in-band_ with th _next_ request on a particular worker.

-Removing the out-of-band GC solved the issue:
+Removing the out-of-band garbage collection solved the issue:

 <figure>
   <img width="550" src="http://cl.ly/image/3z0V40291P46/capture%202014-03-12%20at%2014.18.55.png"/>
 </figure>

-On top of that we've cut our average response time by a further 15 to 20%, and obvisouly suffer less from the spikiness in response time due to random GC hits.
+On top of that we've cut our average response time by a further 15 to 20%, and obviously suffer less from the spikiness in response time due to random GC hits.

 And finally, having a proper excuse to write an arguably dangerous metaprogramming / recursive monkey-patching combo was fun!